 The emergence of COVID-19 has highlighted the importance of Personal Protective Equipment (PPE).
 But even before the pandemic, some workers have been using PPE, particularly those in high-risk work environments.

-PPE includes face masks, gloves, goggles, and respirators.
+PPE includes face masks, gloves, goggles, eyewear, and respirators.
 Other items like earmuffs, boots, and coveralls are also considered PPE.
 These types of gear protect employees from abrasions, cuts, injuries due to falling from a certain height, and toxic agents, among others.
 Although useful, PPE should only serve as a short-term measure until better control strategies are in place.
 At times, protective equipment will be utilised in specific situations, such as during emergency workspace clean-ups.

 The organisation must understand that PPE is not the ultimate safety solution.
 Rather, it is part of a complete strategy to control or maintain safety in the workplace at the very least.
 Personal protective equipment has limitations, especially when the PPE does not meet Australian standards.

 Once the need for PPE in the workplace has been established, it’s time to select the correct type.
 Employers should match the PPE to the risk, which can be determined through a thorough hazard assessment.
 Comfort and accurate sizing for the wearers should be considered, as well.
 Finally, businesses need to comply with relevant Australian Standards.

 Companies and professionals can use these standards as a guide to ensure workplace PPE can provide the required protection.
 PPE should always meet the minimum performance as described in these standards.
 These standards dictate the qualities of the protective equipment based on its type.
 Use this guide to understand the PPE requirements under the Australian Standards: